bernyN149/COMSOL-Projects/README.md

 # COMSOL Projects

-This repository contains my simulation projects created with COMSOL Multiphysics®.
+This repository contains my simulation projects created with COMSOL Multiphysics® 6.3.
 It serves as a version-controlled archive for models, scripts, results, and related documentation.

 ## Organization